zjutangk/PTCD/README.md

 @inproceedings{tang2025towards,
-  title = {Towards Transferable Personality Representation Learning based on Triplet Comparisons and Its Applications}, author = {Kai Tang and Rui Wang and Renyu Zhu and Minmin Lin and Xiao Ding and Tangjie Lv and Changjie Fan and Runze Wu and Haobo Wang}, booktitle = {The Conference on Empirical Methods in Natural Language Processing (EMNLP-Main)}, year = {2025}
+  title = {Towards Transferable Personality Representation Learning based on Triplet Comparisons and Its Applications}, author = {Kai Tang and Rui Wang and Renyu Zhu and Minmin Lin and Xiao Ding and Tangjie Lv and Changjie Fan and Runze Wu and Haobo Wang}, booktitle = {The Conference on Empirical Methods in Natural Language Processing (EMNLP)}, year = {2025}
 }
 ```